 This is NOT a dog park dog.
 Dog parks are full of out of control rude dogs and irresponsible owners.
 Do not take your Staffordshire Bull Terrier to dog parks.

 They also need to be close to their people.
 Do not keep them outside all the time.
 If you don't want a house dog; you don't want a Stafford.

 Staffy Bulls are prone to skin/food allergies.
-A raw diet works best, but high quality grain free kibble is second best.
+A raw diet works best, but high quality kibble is second best.
 They can overheat quickly in warm climates.
 Outside of these two things, they're a healthy breed.

 Please pay attention to the heat and take preventative measures.
 I walk mine early or late once the temperature goes over 60 degrees Fahrenheit.
 I also soak mine down with the hose before we walk.
 Check the asphalt with the back of your hand or your bare feet prior to asking them to walk on it.
 You can put booties on them to protect their feet too.

 If you're looking for an older dog, look at the STBCA rescue page.
 They also have a Facebook page.
 If you're looking for a puppy, please look for puppies raised on Puppy Culture.
 Regardless of what age Staffordshire Bull Terrier you get, the training content on PuppyCulture.com will be an invaluable resource.

 I absolutely adore this breed!
 If the things mentioned above don't scare you away, you will love them too.

 Please email or call me anytime about dog questions.
 I'm always happy to help.